People

 Adviser for Law, Mathematics, Methodology and Statistics.

-Kris has a wide range of interests and expertise including use of technology for flipped learning such as screencasts and lecture recording; innovation in learning spaces design for more active forms of learning; educational use of digital media and effective and active use of the VLE.
+Kris has a wide range of interests and expertise including innovation in learning spaces design for active learning; educational use of digital media and effective and active use of Moodle and use of technology for flipped learning.

 Inclusive Education